Addepar/dataflake.fakeldap/README.rst

 ======================

 Requirements:
-  - A packagecloud.io key with Environment variable set to it, such as PACKAGE_CLOUD_KEY="PACKAGECLOUDKEY"
+* A packagecloud.io key with environment variable set to it, such as PACKAGE_CLOUD_KEY="PACKAGECLOUDKEY"
-  - A clean branch
+* A clean branch

 To package and publish to PackageCloud
 ======================================